 Using the universal language of media in all its forms - tv, books, movies, comics, news, and more - storytelling can help us normalize the conversation about mental health.
 It brings a greater understanding of ourselves, our relationships, and the world.
 And, without a doubt, it invites us all to fulfill the most vital human need: to feel heard, seen, and understood.

 This is just part of how storytelling has affected me.

 At a Glance

-• 30 years in human services, mental health, and family systems including experience with public and private school settings (K-12, college and university), residential nursing and end-of-life care and support.
+• 30 years in communications, human services, mental health, and family systems including experience with public and private school settings (K-12, college and university), residential nursing and end-of-life care and support.

 • Licensed Marriage and Family Therapist with licensure in Colorado, Washington and Oregon.